PixelPlayz69/windows7vm/README.md

-# 🖥️ Windows 10 in Docker Container
+# 🖥️ Windows 7 in Docker Container
-Docker KVM Windows

-A Docker container solution for running Windows 10 with KVM acceleration, providing remote access via VNC and RDP.
+A Docker container solution for running Windows 7 with KVM acceleration, providing remote access via VNC and RDP.

 # 🚀 Getting Started
 Prerequisites